bendtherules/bendtherules.github.com/posts/function-name-binding.md

 # Func expression and Arrow function

-Normal function expressions and arrow functions look like this -
+Function expressions and arrow functions can look like this -
 ```js
 // FE = function expression